khulood96/cc_project/README.md

 ## Sample Language Used ##
 The sample language I chose for this project, was ChocoPy.

 ChocoPy has been designed to be a subset of Python.
 Almost every valid ChocoPy program is also avalid Python 3.6 program.
-An execution of a ChocoPy program that does not result in error usually hasthe same observable semantics as the execution of that program in Python 3.6.
-Appendix A lists the smallnumber of exceptions to this rule.
+An execution of a ChocoPy program that does not result in error usually has the same observable semantics as the execution of that program in Python 3.6.
 ```Python

 class C(object):